olegkas/Minesweeper/README.md

  /help or /h - shows this help

 #Look and feel:
+Text below contains table in text mode, you might need to switch to Raw mode to see them prpperely

 > Type your command, then press <Enter>: saa
   SAA => Show cell A,A